 - PaaS: Because Mendix runs in the cloud; backups and load balancing can be managed through its Platform-as-a-service model—with the additional bonus being that hardware and infrastructure capabilities are much less of a concern.

 Want to Learn More?

 Thinking it’s time to talk to someone about your company’s IT?
-Fill out a Request Demo form to speak with a sales rep about any of these sessions.
+Get in touch to speak with a sales rep about any of these sessions.